h15200/notes/dataStructures.md

 For example, to store "patti" in a trie, you must travel to nodes p, a, t, t, and i.
 The path is then stored Each node can store many children as well as the

+Implementation:

+all nodes have a keys collection which is an object or a map with key-value pair of char, and another node. all nodes have an isEnd boolean to signify a word

+a tree will have a root that is a node which doesn't have a value but with a key and isEnd to false.

+add function ('hi') will first look through the keys of the root, if 'h' doesn't exist, make one, and then now look into that 'h' node, and its keys, and add 'i' if it doesn't exist along with the isEnd true on the i node.

+a search function will look through keys to see if a word exists

 ## Binary Heap